TheGeekosaurus/marketplace-nexus-server/README.md

 # Marketplace Nexus Server

-A Node.js server for integrating with multiple marketplace APIs (Walmart, Amazon, Home Depot, etc.) to retrieve seller listings and fetch product data.
+A Node.js server for integrating with multiple marketplace APIs (Walmart, Amazon, Home Depot, etc.) to retrieve seller listings and fetch product data. **Recently refactored** with clean service architecture for better maintainability and debugging.

 ## Features